 For example, the parishioners at St. Mary with St. Mark Anglican Church in Mayo, Yukon, are currently trying to shore up the foundation of their building, which is in danger of collapsing due to melting permafrost.

-As a personal contribution, Maier said the parish is planning to cut out use of one-time-use plastic cutlery, bowls, plates and cups.
+As a contribution, Maier said the parish is planning not to use disposable plastic cutlery, bowls, plates and cups.

-“I just thought that this was something that we could take seriously during Lent, something to do that would be a bit of a sacrifice for each person, but also had a bigger effect too,” she said.
+“I just thought that this was something that we could take seriously during Lent, something to do that would be a bit of a sacrifice for each person, but also had a bigger effect,” she said.

 Local concerns have also fired the engagement of the Anglican parish of Fenelon Falls and Coboconk, in the Kawartha Lakes region of the diocese of Toronto.